Zouyikang1995/zouyikang1995.github.io/blog/技术/Java/Java高效编程.md

 2. `Function<T,R>`: Represents a function that accepts one argument and produces a result.
    - T : the type of the input to the function
    - R : the type of the result of the function
+3. `BiFunction<T, U, R>`: Represents a function that accepts two arguments and produces a result.
+This is the two-arity specialization of Function.
+   - T - the type of the first argument to the function
+   - U - the type of the second argument to the function
+   - R - the type of the result of the function
+4. `Consumer<T>`: Represents an operation that accepts a single input argument and returns no result.
+Unlike most other functional interface, Consumer is expected to operate via side-effects.
+   - T - the type of the input to the operation
+5. `BiConsumer<T, U>`: Represents an operation that accepts two input arguments and returns no result.
+This is the two-arity specialization of Consumer.
+   - T - the type of the first argument to the operation
+   - U - the type of the second argument to the operation
+6.

 JDK documentation: [java.util.function](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/function/package-summary.html)